Lesson Worksheet: Comparing Groups by Counting up to 10 Mathematics • Kindergarten

 How many green beads will her string have?

-Will Emma use more, less, or the same number of blue beads?
+Will Amelia use more, less, or the same number of blue beads?

 Count the balls.
 Which group is the smallest?